AyushRaj264/QuizWebsiteAngularJS/README.md

 AngularJS

 Functionalities-
-Login and SignUp Functionality using JSON-Server and Routing Getting Quiz by
+Login and SignUp Functionality using JSON-Server and Routing.
+Getting Quiz by:
     -Category
     -Difficulty
     -Type
-Showing and storing scores of users along with their usernames Search previous scores of users by username or score
+Showing and storing scores of users along with their usernames.
+Search previous scores of users by username or score.